-The 26 sites, as shown in Figure 11 (below), are described in detail in the survey report published by New South Associates, Inc. and located on the South Carolina Electronic Records Archive.
+The 26 sites (Figure 17) are described in detail in the survey report published by New South Associates, Inc. and located on the South Carolina Electronic Records Archive.
 14 of the sites were in Pringletown, while the remaining 12 sites were in Ridgeville.
 None of the previously or newly surveyed resources are recommended eligible for inclusion in the National Register of Historic Places.
 Overall, there were no historic properties affected based on SCDOT's extensive analysis.
+SCDOT also conducted an Environmental Assessment (EA) of the project area starting in 2018.